igolaizola/bulkai/README.md

 You can press `Ctrl+C` to stop the generation.
 If you want to resume the generation, just press launch the command again using the same settings and album name.
 Prompt field will be ignored and the prompts will be loaded from the album.

-## Usage: graphical user interface

-> The GUI is a work in progress and it may not work properly.

-The binary you need to use is `bulkaigui`.

-### 1. Create session (only for the first time)

-You first need to create a session file with the discord credentials and other information retrieved from your browser.
-**bulkai** needs this to:

- - Be able to login to Discord
- - Mimic the browser and avoid being detected as a bot

-Go to the `Settings` tab and click on the `Create session` button.

-### 2. Configure settings

-On the `Settings` tab you can configure different settings.
-This options will be saved in the configuration file.
-See the parameters section to see all available options: [Parameters](#parameters)

-On the `Main` tab you can set the name of the album and the prompts to use.
-Each line will be processed as a different prompt.
-You can also set the path to a prompt file instead.

-### 3. Launch

-Press the `Start` button to launch the generation.
-Images will be downloaded to the album name in the output directory specified in the configuration file.
-You will be able to see the progress in the window.
-This task can take a long time depending on the number of images to generate.

-You can use the `Stop` button to stop the generation.
-If you want to resume the generation, just press the `Start` button again using the same settings and album name.
-Prompt field will be ignored and the prompts will be loaded from the album.

 ## Parameters